Latvian National Armed Forces: War of Independence, peacetime (1919–1940)

-The Latvian armed forces were first formed soon after the new state was proclaimed in November 1918 after World War I, with the official founding of the Latvian Armed Forces (Latvijas Bruņotie spēki) on July 10, 1919, when the North Latvian and South Latvian Brigade, which were loyal to the Latvian Provisional Government, were merged.
+The Latvian armed forces were first formed soon after the new state was proclaimed in November 1918 after World War I, with the official founding of the Latvian Armed Forces (Latvijas Bruņotie spēki) on 10 July 1919, when the North Latvian and South Latvian Brigade, which were loyal to the Latvian Provisional Government, were merged.
 Seasoned general Dāvids Sīmansons was appointed as the first Commander-in-Chief.
-At the end of the Latvian War of Independence (1918-1920), the Latvian Army consisted of 69,232 men.
+At the end of the Latvian War of Independence, the Latvian Army consisted of 69,232 men.

-In terms of equipment, the Latvian military during its first independence period (1919-1940) was armed mostly with British weapons and gear.
+In terms of equipment, the Latvian military during its first independence period (1919–1940) was armed mostly with British weapons and gear.
 The average Latvian infantry soldier in the 1930s is believed to have carried 31,4 kg of equipment in the winter months, and around 29,1 kg in the summer.
 The main service rifle was the British Pattern 1914 Enfield, and the amount of standard issue ammunition for an infantry soldier was 45 rounds of .303 (7,7mm) caliber.
 In addition, troops had access to three different types of hand grenades (defense, attack and rifle grenades).
 The Latvian Army had acquired a wide variety of machine guns in different calibers, through various means: trophies acquired from hostile forces during the War of Independence, allied donations and subsequent official state purchases.
 Light machine guns included the French Chauchat, Danish Madsen, and British Lewis gun (which became the main light machine gun of the Latvian Army).
 The main heavy machine gun was the British Vickers machine gun in the .303 (7,7mm) caliber, although the army also kept Russian PM M1910 machine guns in reserve.
 In general, the Latvian Army lacked automatic weapons of all calibers, and the ones it did have were becoming increasingly outdated towards the start of World War II (most of the weapons in service were from World War I).
 In terms of heavy weapons, the Latvian military had acquired a rather large number of different artillery systems in different calibers, around 400 artillery pieces in total (although most of these were outdated and worn out due to heavy use and age).
 The main artillery gun for infantry support was the British Ordnance QF 18-pounder field gun and British QF 4.5-inch howitzer, although there were also several types of French, German and Russian artillery guns in reserve.
 For anti-tank weapons, in 1938 the army received the Austrian 47 mm Cannone da 47/32 anti-tank cannons, which were reasonably effective against early World War II tanks.
 For infantry mortars, a number of 81mm mortars were acquired from Finland some time around the late 1930s, but it is unclear how many were delivered and in service at the start of World War II.
+In terms of individual equipment, the standard helmet were surplus M1916/18 Stahlhelms or Adrian helmets.